Officials Provide Details of Latest Counter-ISIS Strikes in Syria, Iraq

 Strikes in Syria

-Coalition military forces conducted 17 strikes consisting of 18 engagements in Syria:
+Coalition military forces conducted 17 strikes consisting of 23 engagements against ISIS targets in Syria.

--- Near Palmyra, two strikes destroyed three ISIS-held buildings and two well heads.
+-- Near Dayr Az Zawr, two strikes destroyed four ISIS well heads.

 Strikes in Iraq

-Coalition military forces conducted six strikes consisting of 38 engagements in Iraq, coordinated with and in support of Iraq's government:
+Coalition military forces conducted eight strikes consisting of 46 engagements against ISIS targets in Iraq, coordinated with and in support of the Iraqi government:

--- Near Haditha, a strike suppressed an ISIS tactical unit.
+-- Near Qaim, a strike engaged an ISIS tactical unit and destroyed an ISIS vehicle.

 Part of Operation Inherent Resolve